DavidZouZ/tswd-portfolio/final-project-part-one.md

 - (optional) Effect of technological features and model updates.
 - (optional) Role of supply and demand in the used car market.

-4. Actionable Insights and Recommendations (Provide readers with practical advice based on the analysis)
+4. Conclusion: Making an Informed Purchase Decision

+- Recap of the most significant insights from the analysis.
 - Strategies for choosing cars with slower depreciation rates.
-- Tips on timing purchases and negotiations.
-- Considerations for balancing initial cost with long-term value.

-5. Conclusion: Making an Informed Purchase Decision

-- Recap of the most significant insights from the analysis.
 - Encouragement for readers to apply these insights in their car-buying journey.
 - Final thoughts on staying informed about market trends.